Skip to main content

 NavData::PythPush {

-pyth_push_account_address: Pubkey, // Pyth price account
+pyth_push_account_address: Pubkey, // Pyth receiver price update account

 }